 If you recall, Draghi has previously stated that the ECB would do whatever is necessary to preserve the euro.
 It was a pretty strong statement that is probably still lingering in everyone’s minds.

 Italy and France are also pressuring the ECB to do something about the exorbitantly high borrowing costs for southern eurozone states.Italian Prime Minister Mario Monti indicated there was no “economic justification” for the high bond yields because Italy has been very diligent in implementing economic reform and deficit reduction.
 French President Francois Hollande echoed Monti’s sentiment and believes that it is the role of EU institutions like the ECB to bring yields down for the responsible nations.

 Another major point to consider is that Draghi chose to skip the Jackson Hole Summit that occurred over the weekend.
 He cited his “heavy workload,” which gave birth to a lot of theories.

 The most prominent one that came up was that the ECB was hard at work putting together a bond-buying program.
-In fact, Spanish and Italian bond yields unexpectedly fell on Tuesday when leaked comments from an ECB closed door meeting suggesting that the central bank was ready to purchase bonds with maturity of up to three years.
+In fact, Spanish and Italian bond yields unexpectedly fell on Tuesday when leaked comments from an ECB closed-door meeting suggesting that the central bank was ready to purchase bonds with a maturity of up to three years.

 The fact that EUR/USD has been range-bound between 1.2600 and 1.2500 for the past couple of weeks presents us with an interesting situation… We find ourselves in a position to play a potentially strong breakout!